Kevin Stoa Engine Build part 1 of 3.

 By the end of his first year in business Kevin Stoa had built 80 race engines.
 A twice Super Nationals winner in IMCA Modified, Stoa formed his company in January 2009, on his fortieth birthday, in his home town of Albert Lea, Minnesota.
 He renovated his shop and hired two trustworthy engine builders he’d known for decades, Preston and Jerry, and KS Engineering was in business.

 Acclaimed race engine shops usually succeed through the aspirations of one individual, and it’s unlikely there is a single shop of any consequence that is not the lengthened shadow of one man.
 And so it has been with the able young Stoa.
 Over the past two seasons KS Engineering’s race engines have demonstrated impressive pace and durability.
-Earlier this year, on Memorial Day weekend, four different customers prevailed in four different races.
+In 2012, on Memorial Day weekend, four different customers prevailed in four different races.
 By mid-season the KS order book contained reservations two months ahead.

 Olive Branch, MS